-Attribution is done by proper citation.
-There are various ways to do this.
-The APA, MLA or Chicago (annotated bibliography) citation styles are the most commonly used for academic papers but there are other formats as well.
-For example, some use footnoting, and others prefer endnotes.
+There are various ways to properly cite sources.
+The most commonly used for academic papers are the APA, MLA or Chicago (annotated bibliography) citation styles but there are other formats as well.
+Some use footnotes while others prefer endnotes.
 The safest way to know which style to use is to consult your professor.

 You can choose to quote the reference directly (make sure to follow citation rules) but it is better to use your own words to express an idea and how it relates to your own work.
-But even if you paraphrase, don’t forget to cite the source.
+But even if you paraphrase, you still need to cite the source.